 She adds: “New York just feels like a grid system that is a little more supportive, just psychogeographically.”

 The podcast is part of that support system.
-Patreon subscriptions from nearly 10,000 paying fans brought in over $42,000 a month as of March.
+Patreon subscriptions from nearly 13,000 paying fans bring in over $55,000 a month.
 Nekrasova and the Moscow-born Khachiyan describe themselves as “bohemian layabouts,” and The Cut has described their podcast as “a critique of feminism, and capitalism, from deep inside the culture they’ve spawned.”
 They often complain that class divides can be overlooked amid discussions of racism and sexism.
 Guests have ranged from Trump advisor Steve Bannon to journalist Glenn Greenwald to British moviemaker Adam Curtis to Slovenian philosopher Slavoj Žižek to presidential candidate Tulsi Gabbard.
 They praise Camille Paglia, French author Michel Houellebecq and Melania Trump’s fashion.
-Chloë Sevigny counts herself as a fan, and underground newspaper The Drunken Canal recently predicted that “DASHA will become the new and better Chloë Sevigny.”
+Chloë Sevigny counts herself as a fan, and underground newspaper The Drunken Canal predicted that “DASHA will become the new and better Chloë Sevigny.”

 Nekrasova and Khachiyan regularly designate people as a “friend of the pod,” and Nekrasova was able to make Scary in part because of them.

 Nekrasova met her co-writer on Scary, Madeline Quinn, through Twitter, and “started hanging out more when I moved to New York.”
 They wanted to collaborate.

 “I guess we just thought each other were pretty funny,” says Quinn.